nothussainrana/dashtly/README.md

-Dashtly is an e-commerce marketplace for users to buy and sell things
+Dashtly is an e-commerce marketplace for users to buy and sell things1

 ## Getting Started